Recreating the Country blog

 This well structured humus rich soil combined with the denser forest vegetation resulted in much less runoff and the plants making better use of the meager rainfall.
 Also the calmer weather created by these dry forest environments resulted in a cooler forest floor and less moisture loss from the plant leaves.
 Overall 60,000 years ago the trees and shrubs on the east coast of Australia needed less rainfall to survive and thrive.

 When the first Australians arrived across the land bridge from New Guinea an estimated 60,000 ya, the animals had never seen humans and didn't recognise them as a threat.
 The megafauna were slow, practically tame and easy to hunt, so their numbers declined rapidly.
 Fossil records suggest that they were all extinct 35,000 - 40,000 ya.

 Flannery proposes that as the megafauna numbers declined, Australia's vegetation became overgrown and tangled because it was no longer being eaten.
 This added significantly to fuel loads, making hunting less convenient for the early Australians.
 Fire from lightening strikes would have shown them a way to manage the bush and open it up.
-Gradually the art of the cool burn evolved and this favoured the fire loving plants and not the food plants of the megafauna that were in a downward spiral toward extinction.
+Gradually the art of the cool burn evolved and this favoured the fire loving plants and not the food plants of the megafauna.
+So hunting and burning put the megafauna into a downward spiral toward extinction.

 Burning and the decline of the megafauna changed Australia's soils forever from nutrient and humus rich to nutrient and humus depleted.
 This is because burning removes nitrogen, sulfur and humus from the nutrient cycle.
-Our nutrient starved soils then became more erodible, a problem that was added to by the parallel shift from forest to less dense open eucalypt woodlands.
+Our nutrient starved soils then became more erodible, a problem that was added to by the shift from dense Brigalow forest to less dense and more open eucalypt woodlands.

 and Australia becomes dryer...